 Are you a full-time blogger?

 Nope!
-In addition to blogging at C’est Christine, I’m an account manager in brand partnerships at Vimeo.
+In addition to blogging at C’est Christine, I work in ad sales at Gimlet Media.
 However, I’m always interested in additional freelance writing and social media opportunities.

 Where (and how) did you work in France?

 I waitressed and bartended at a gastronomic Irish pub in the heart of Old Nice in addition to working as an assistant in a French cooking school that catered to English-speaking tourists.

 If you want to actually work in France—like, a real job with benefits and responsibilities—be prepared for some red tape.
 The French are notorious for their red tape, and with a high unemployment rate, they’re not too keen on hiring foreigners.
 Your French needs to be near-perfect and you need to be willing to do a lot of paperwork and wait in a lot of lines.
 It’s not for the faint of heart.

 However, if you just wanted to earn some extra Euros while living in the world’s most visited country—for good reason—hospitality or tourism are great options for short-term, casual employment.
 It’s easiest in Paris or in the bigger cities along the French Riviera, like Nice or Cannes.
 Because of its yacht port popular with British boat owners, Antibes is another excellent option.

 Working in France can be a bit tricky if you don’t have European Union citizenship.
 As an American, I was able to get around the regulations with a student visa that enabled me to work part-time and the good luck to find bosses who were willing to pay me in cash.
 If you do have European Union citizenship, there are plenty of restaurants, bars and stores in Nice and the rest of the French Riviera that cater to English-speaking tourists.

 Where (and how) did you work in Australia?